aws/aws-sdk-net/SDK.CHANGELOG.md

+### 3.3.359.0 (2018-09-11 18:10 UTC)
+* OpsWorksCM (3.3.5.3)
+	* Documentation updates for opsworkscm
+* SimpleSystemsManagement (3.3.31.0)
+	* Session Manager is a fully managed AWS Systems Manager capability that provides interactive one-click access to Amazon EC2 Linux and Windows instances.

 ### 3.3.358.0 (2018-09-10 21:55 UTC)
 * CloudHSMV2 (3.3.3.0)
 	* With this release, we are adding 2 new APIs.
 DeleteBackup deletes a specified AWS CloudHSM backup.
 A backup can be restored up to 7 days after the DeleteBackup request.
 During this 7-day period, the backup will be in state PENDING_DELETION.
 Backups can be restored using the RestoreBackup API, which will move the backup from state PENDING_DELETION back to ACTIVE.